Table of Contents

 Operating your infrastructure in the public cloud requires a lot of consideration.
-Today’s organizations may have data stored in traditional places, like data centers and on-premise networks, and data elsewhere, like in endpoints, with third-party vendors, and in the cloud.
+Today’s organizations may have data stored in traditional places, like data centers and on-premises networks, and data elsewhere, like in endpoints, with third-party vendors, and in the cloud.
 In those environments, identifying who or what is accessing data and ensuring access is limited is critically important.
 Just as perimeter defenses were once the prime way to protect data, now identity has assumed that role.

 With identity as the new perimeter, organizations need to fashion their data protection strategy as if the network controls they’ve implemented don’t exist.
 In that least privilege or Zero Trust world, anyone or anything that accesses data needs to be authenticated, not just once, but continually.
 What’s more, they shouldn’t be given more access than they need to fulfill their job.

 Maintaining a Zero Trust environment can be a complex task.
 It can require the creation of thousands of rules to achieve the granular permissions needed to make the process work.
 That’s why it’s important for organizations to understand public cloud provider’s security approach.
 With that, let’s hone in on Azure security.

 Let’s take a deeper look into Microsoft Azure.

 Microsoft is an immigrant to the cloud, migrating there from the enterprise world.
 The company realized early on that the cloud was an existential threat to its business, and that it had to make a strong cloud offering, or there would be no more Microsoft.
 That’s why it has shown a tremendous commitment to Azure.

 Azure was created for building, testing, deploying, and managing applications and services through its global network of data centers.
 It is built with customized hardware and has security controls integrated into its hardware and firmware components.